 - Grade III and IV injuries require an ankle arthroscopy (keyhole surgery) to remove the separated fragments.

-- A full rehabilitation program to regain ankle strength, flexibility and balance is then undertaken.
+- A full rehabilitation program to regain ankle strength, flexibility and balance are then undertaken.